-You may take tax-free distributions from the Roth 401(k) portion of your account, if the distribution is qualified.
+You may take distributions from your Roth 401(k) account, tax-free, if the distribution is qualified.
 A distribution is considered qualified if it satisfies two conditions:

-- It is made five years after the first day of the year in which you began making Roth 401(k) contributions; and - It is made after you reach age 59 1/2 (or your Normal Retirement Date, if later), die or become disabled.
+- It is made five years after the first day of the year in which you began making Roth 401(k) contributions; and - It is made after you reach age 591⁄2 (or reach your Normal Retirement Date, whichever is later), die, or become disabled.

-If the above conditions are met, then the earnings on the Roth 401(k) balance are distributed tax free along with your Roth 401(k) contributions.
-If the above conditions are not met, then the earnings portion of the Roth 401(k) distribution will be considered taxable.
+If the above conditions are met, earnings on the Roth 401(k) balance are distributed tax free along with your Roth 401(k) contributions.
+If the above conditions are not met, the earnings portion of the Roth 401(k) will be considered taxable.
 All distributions are subject to the rules of this Plan.